hpcFL/SC23/index.md

 <div class="bio-image"><img src="images/irina-rish.jpg"></div>

-Irina Rish is a Full Professor in the Computer Science and Operations Research Department at the Université de Montréal (UdeM), and a core member of Mila - Quebec AI Institute.
+Irina Rish is a Full Professor in the Computer Science and Operations Research Department at the Université de Montréal (UdeM) and a core faculty member of MILA - Quebec AI Institute, where she leads the Autonomous AI Lab.
 She holds a Canada Excellence Research Chair (CERC) in Autonomous AI and a Canadian Institute for Advanced Research (CIFAR) Canada AI Chair.
-Dr Rish received her MSc and PhD in AI from University of California, Irvine and MSc in Applied Mathematics from Moscow Gubkin Institute.
-Before joining UdeM in 2019, Irina was a research scientist at the IBM T.J.
-Watson Research Center, where she worked on various projects at the intersection of neuroscience and AI, and led the Neuro-AI challenge.
-She received multiple IBM awards, including IBM Eminence & Excellence Award and IBM Outstanding Innovation Award in 2018, IBM Outstanding Technical Achievement Award in 2017, and IBM Research Accomplishment Award in 2009.
-Dr. Rish holds 64 patents, has published over 70 peer-reviewed research papers, several book chapters, three edited books, and a monograph on Sparse Modeling.
+Irina's current research interests include training and analyzing the behavior of large-scale neural network models (foundation models), neural scaling laws, as well as continual learning, out-of-distribution generalization, and robustness at scale.

 ### Feiyi Wang